|

 Section (25 pages) of Catalog65.pdf

-transformers, especially as a result of the construction of extensive early
+volumes of military transformers, especially as a result of the construction of

-control of the company and thereby ensured passage of the business into the
+Hammond acquired control of the company and thereby ensured passage of the business

-third generation of the Hammond family.
-The Company was then re-organized into
+into the third generation of the Hammond family.
+The Company was then re-organized

 1986